Friday

 Salt and Grace sat just four blocks from his apartment.
 He’d seen it before, but had never stopped in.
 Single guys with nothing to live for didn’t tend to frequent family restaurants.

-But tonight, Elliott was with an angel named Jill—who, if anything, had to expend extra energy just to look more plain than her usual glow.
+But tonight, Elliot was with an angel named Jill—who, if anything, had to expend extra energy just to look more plain than her usual glow.

-The bell above the door jingled softly as Jill pushed it open, and Elliott stepped into the warm hush of the restaurant.
+The bell above the door jingled softly as Jill pushed it open, and Elliot stepped into the warm hush of the restaurant.

 The scent hit him first—rosemary, browned butter, and something yeasty and comforting he couldn’t place.
 The lights were low but welcoming, bouncing off wood paneling and pale cream walls lined with black-and-white photos.
 A dozen tables sat ready but mostly empty, except for an elderly couple near the back who looked like they’d been coming there since the Reagan administration.